 - Click on a data range to select that range and view additional options (Keep Only, Exclude, View and download underlying data).

 - Click and drag to select multiple points.

 - Ctrl + shift + click to zoom in.

 - Shift + click and hold to pan the chart.

 How can you use the Total Cars Held Report?
 Monitoring railroad tracking data for the frequency of cars held by each carrier allows you to quickly identify carriers experiencing service issues, and those that are making improvements.
 You can also view data between carriers and make comparisons.
 This information can help you make the most informed decisions when selecting a transit facility or rail route.
 In addition, you can forecast cars held according to a date range or carrier you are working with.
 Some months or quarters may see a spike in cars held for certain railroads, while others may see gradual increases, decreases, or relatively steady advancement.

 Need More Information?

+These performance charts are an example of the type of reporting that is included in our railcar management software.
+Notice that these charts can be filtered on the fly and downloaded in various formats.
 RSI maintains a series of railroad statistics and information that can help you be more informed.
 Based on your business, RSI can monitor specific events and trends and provide you with up-to-date railcar tracking information.
 If interested in learning more about RSI’s proactive monitoring and railcar tracking services, please contact us.